quipucords/qpc/docs/source/man.rst

 Viewing the server status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To view or save the status information of the server, use the ``status`` subcommand.
-This command returns the information from the status endpoint.
+To view or save the status information for the server, use the ``status`` subcommand.
+This command returns data about your Quipucords server environment, such as server build and API versions, environment variable information, installed prerequisites and versions, and other server metadata that can help diagnose issues during troubleshooting.

 **qpc server status [--output-file** *path* **]**

 ``--output-file=path``

   Optional.
-Path to a file location where the status information is saved.
+Sets the path to a file location where the status information is saved.

 Credentials